IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 This functionality is disabled when this setting is empty/not set.
 Each set of labels is identified by a curationLabelSet name and a JSON Array of the labels allowed in that set.

-``curl -X PUT -d '{"Standard Process":["Author contacted", "Privacy Review", "Awaiting paper publication", "Final Approval"], "Alternate Process":["State 1","State 2","State 3"]}' http://localhost:8080/api/admin/settings/:AllowedCurationLabels``
+:command:`curl -X PUT -d '{"Standard Process":["Author contacted", "Privacy Review", "Awaiting paper publication", "Final Approval"], "Alternate Process":["State 1","State 2","State 3"]}' http://localhost:8080/api/admin/settings/:AllowedCurationLabels`

 If the Dataverse Installation supports multiple languages, the curation label translations should be added to the ``CurationLabels`` properties files.
 (See :ref:`i18n` for more on properties files and internationalization in general.)
 Since the Curation labels are free text, while creating the key, it has to be converted to lowercase, replace space with underscore.